Sanya-like/github-slideshow/_posts/0000-01-02-YOUR-USERNAME.md

 title: "Welcome to our second slide!"
 ---
 Hello people
-Use the left arrow to go back!
+use the left arrow to go back!